 Once the rater has established an energy rating, he or she compares the data against a “reference home” that is a similar shape and size to your home.

-According to the DOE, a traditional home typically scores 130 on the HERS Index, and a house built to the International Energy Conservation Code is likely to get a rating of no more than 100.
+According to the DOE, a traditional home typically scores 130 on the HERS Index.
+A house built to the International Energy Conservation Code is likely to get a rating of no more than 100.
 According to HERS:

 - Homes with a score of 70 are 30% more energy-efficient than RESNET reference homes.